ghankerson/origins-conscioussness/intro.md

 Hopefully, this gives you a feel for the concepts.
-Defining concepts like the symbolic feminine and masculine is almost counter productive in the sense that the harder we try to grasp the concepts the more they can slip away through our fingers.
+Defining concepts like the symbolic feminine and masculine is almost counter productive in the sense that the harder we try to grasp the concepts the more they can slip through our fingers.
 It seems better to circle around the concepts by providing examples to illustrate.

-The ego position then shifts in relation to the symbolic feminine and masculine at each stage.
+The ego position then shifts, changes and transforms its in relationship to the symbolic feminine and masculine at each stage.
+The ego, the masculine and the feminine are all there at each stage - they just relate to each other differently at each stage.

 We can get a feel for these stages composed of archetypes by just examining the section titles of the book.